andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 Now that we've seen the results, let's talk about how this was done and the challenges.

 ## Auditing where the UUIDs came from
-First we went through and identified the current use.

-In almost all cases, the values came from the column default which was the uuid generation function.
+The UUID values came from various sources:

 - The `uuid_generate_v1()` function from the [`uuid-ossp` module](https://www.postgresql.org/docs/current/uuid-ossp.html)
-- The function `gen_random_uuid()` [added in Postgres 13](https://www.postgresql.org/docs/current/functions-uuid.html) that generates v4 UUIDs without the extension above
+- The function `gen_random_uuid()` [added in Postgres 13](https://www.postgresql.org/docs/current/functions-uuid.html) that generates v4 UUIDs natively
 - UUID v4 values sent by a client application, which meant the column default function was not used

-For nearly all instances, we wanted to replace these with the `uuidv7()` function in Postgres 18.
+We replaced most of these with the `uuidv7()` function in Postgres 18.
+To do that, we needed to run a single `alter table ... alter column` statement per table.

+The statement ran fast, so no problem, right?

 ## How did the switch go?
 One wrinkle we found was that modifying the column default while fast, required an `access exclusive` lock.

 This lock type conflicts with *every* read and write operation including regular `select` statements.

-For our highest queried tables, it's queried constantly, so this was a problem as there was almost never a "window" to perform this operation.
+For our highest queried tables, they're queried constantly, so this was a problem.
+There was almost never a "window" to perform this operation, and we didn't want to take downtime for this switch.

-Before we get to how we solved that, let's look at a less complicated case.
+While heavily queried tables were a challenge, infrequently queried tables did not pose a problem for this alter table statement at all.

-In our migrations framework (Active Record in Ruby on Rails), we could perform the `alter table` using a regular old migration.
+For those, we could use our migrations framework (Active Record in Ruby on Rails) and perform the `alter table` using a regular old migration.

-We did create an explicit transaction and used `set local` to control timeout values.
-We'd set very short timeouts for the `alter table` to give up quickly if it didn't work or ran too long.
+For those, we did add some safeguards, by creating an explicit transaction and using `set local` to control timeout values.
+We'd set short timeouts for the `alter table` to give up quickly if it didn't work or ran too long.

 From psql:
 ```sql